 Progress occurred on all these fronts in 2024.
 As plant-based companies continue to navigate this landscape, an immense opportunity remains.
 Household penetration for plant-based protein products generally remains low, and aside from a 14 percent market share for plant-based milk in U.S. retail, plant-based products hold a tiny share of the global market.
 Market shares are in the low single digits across a handful of categories in the U.S, and in the mid-to-high single digits in several western European countries.
-Consumers remain open to plant-based products like taste, price, accessibility, and health, presenting a sizable opportunity for growth.
+Consumers remain open to plant-based products if they can meet expectations around key metrics like taste, price, accessibility, and health, presenting a sizable opportunity for growth.